mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 Beyond this rough age matching, I toyed around with resampling the non-Parkinson's patients to better match the distribution of ages of the Parkinson's patients.
 However, I did not proceed with this approach, as it required me cutting out more users than I was willing to for the sake of clean data.
 When many more users have played the memory game, I believe that better age matching using this sort of a resampling approach may become prudent.

-##  Feature juice
+##  Digging into the features

 From each user session, the memory game tracks an overall 'memory score' (denoting accuracy in touching the flowers), as well as a detailed record of screen taps during gameplay.
-There is also a record of whether the user is currently on medication, based on self reporting.
+There is also a record of whether the user is currently on medication, as self reported.
 Aside from this, I had available each user's disease status, as well as some demographic information.

 ![mpower_data_overview.png]({{site.baseurl}}/images/mpower_data_overview.png)